vinteo/hass-opensprinkler/README.md

 1. Install using [HACS](https://github.com/custom-components/hacs).
 Or install manually by copying `custom_components/opensprinkler` folder into `<config_dir>/custom_components`
 2. Restart Home Assistant.
 3. In the Home Assistant UI, navigate to `Configuration` then `Integrations`.
 Click on the add integration button at the bottom right and select `OpenSprinkler`.
 Fill out the options and save.
+MAC address is only required for firmware below 2.1.9 (4), otherwise it can be left blank.

 ### Upgrading from pre 1.0.0